Northeast Cay: Current status

 Northeast Cay is considered by the Philippines as the second top priority for protection, after Thitu Island, since it is very near Vietnamese-occupied Southwest Cay (Pugad Island).
 In its diplomatic protest to China over the Whitsun Reef incident of March 22, 2021, the Philippine government reminded its counterparts in Beijing that Parola Island (Northeast Cay), and the other islands are integral part of the archipelago.

 Through sports diplomacy, the Philippines hosted a volleyball match and sportsfest on November 10, 2018 between the Philippine and Vietnamese Navies on Northeast Cay.

 The Philippine Coast Guard constructed 5 lighthouses in the area, and this includes one on Northeast Cay.

+As of February 2026, the local government of Kalayaan has identified Northeast Cay (Parola Island) as a feature targeted for potential future civilian settlement to support the national presence in the Kalayaan Island Group.
+This island is considered by municipal officials to be a strategic priority for development and the improvement of basic services for Filipinos in the West Philippine Sea.
+While plans remain in the conceptual stage, the local government maintains that full-scale settlement is contingent upon the prior establishment of transport and community support facilities, utilizing the development model of Thitu Island (Pag-asa Island) as a basis for the proposal.